 The South Kingstown Land Trust operates its field office at 17 Matunuck Beach Road in Wakefield.
 This handsome structure, which overlooks the strikingly beautiful cultivated fields of Weeden Farm, was made possible by the generous support of a benefactor.
 SKLT conducts most of its business meetings here along with public gatherings, lectures, and its annual auction and other fundraising events.

-The Barn, as this graceful structure is known, is available for rental by non-profit organizations.
+The Barn, as this graceful structure is known, is available for rental by non-profit organizations only.
 It holds an average of 100 events per year on the premises, including retreats, conferences, and planning sessions.
 The Barn is made available free of charge to other land trusts.
-In order to find out more about renting the Barn, contact email@example.com or call 401-789-0962.
+In order to find out more about renting the Barn, contact firstname.lastname@example.org or call 401-789-0962.

 Origin and History